Communication publiée dans un ouvrage (Colloques, congrès, conférences scientifiques et actes)

 Disciplines :

-Menghi, Claudio ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT)
+MENGHI, Claudio ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT)

-Nejati, Shiva ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT)
+NEJATI, Shiva ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT)

-Gaaloul, Khouloud ; University of Luxembourg > Faculty of Science, Technology and Communication (FSTC)
+GAALOUL, Khouloud ; University of Luxembourg > Faculty of Science, Technology and Communication (FSTC)

-Briand, Lionel ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT)
+BRIAND, Lionel ; University of Luxembourg > Interdisciplinary Centre for Security, Reliability and Trust (SNT)

 no

-Title :
+Titre :

 Generating Automated and Online Test Oracles for Simulink Models with Continuous and Uncertain Behaviors

-August 2019
+août 2019

 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE ’19),

-Seleziona, Italy
+Seleziona, Italie

 from 26-08-2019 to 30-08-2019